Queer In AI: A Case Study in Community-Led Participatory AI: Queer in AI Initiatives

-\textit{Part 1: Operational Guidelines} As in any public space, queer conference-goers might face discrimination based on their gender and sexual orientation.
+As in any public space, queer conference-goers might face discrimination based on their gender and sexual orientation.
 Therefore, it is paramount for attendees to be able to control what information they wish to disclose to the organizers and attendees of a conference.
-The guide thus describes mechanisms to (i) respect attendees' identities by collecting gender and pronoun information in a manner that does not misrepresent or erase queer identities, by creating forms with inclusive gender categories and disclosing the data usage~\cite{morgan_gender} (ii) minimize the amount of personal information queer individuals have to disclose~\cite{data-collection} (for example, only collecting legal names when absolutely necessary, and using responses about the gender and sexuality of attendees only for statistical purposes and in anonymized form); and (iii) ensure that mechanisms to report disruptive or harmful behaviours are swift and effective.
-The guide explicitly recommends adopting a code of conduct (\textit{e.g.}, \cite{queerinai_code_of_conduct,wiml_code_of_conduct}) to not only establish communication norms, but also describe how policy violations are handled~\cite{ashedryden2014}.
+Queer in AI advocates mechanisms to (i) respect attendees' identities by collecting gender and pronoun information in a manner that does not misrepresent or erase queer identities, by creating forms with inclusive gender categories and disclosing the data usage~\cite{morgan_gender} (ii) minimize the amount of personal information queer individuals have to disclose~\cite{data-collection} (for example, only collecting legal names when absolutely necessary, and using responses about the gender and sexuality of attendees only for statistical purposes and in anonymized form); and (iii) ensure that mechanisms to report disruptive or harmful behaviours are swift and effective.
+Queer in AI recommends adopting a code of conduct (\textit{e.g.}, \cite{queerinai_code_of_conduct,wiml_code_of_conduct}) to not only establish communication norms, but also describe how policy violations are handled~\cite{ashedryden2014}.